Saturday, November 26, 2005

 Tuesday, November 22, 2005

 To some extent civilization is nothing more than leashing the beast within.
 When you go to the dark side, no matter what the motives, you run a terrible risk of destroying yourself in the process.
 I worry about the men and women who are engaging in this torture regime.
 This is dangerous to their psyches.
 But this is true on a larger sociological scale as well.
 For many, many moons, torture has been a simple taboo --- you didn't question its immorality any more than you would question the immorality of pedophilia.
 You know that it's wrong on a visceral, gut level.
 Now we are debating it as if there really is a question as to whether it's immoral --- and, more shockingly, whether it's a positive good.
 Our country is now openly discussing the efficacy of torture as a method for extracting information.Whether or not we humans are truly savages - beasts within who must be restrained by civilization - is a topic perhaps I'll pick up on another day.
 To make a long story short, I have plenty of doubts.
-That said, there is little doubt in my mind, based on what I've read and observed - first as a layperson and later as a professional social scientist - that differing societal patterns invite varying levels of violence, such as torture, genocide, and so on.
+That said, there is little doubt in my mind, based on what I've read and observed that differing societal patterns invite varying levels of violence, such as torture, genocide, and so on.
 The words that a civilization, society, or tribe may use to describe its values, its institutions, its rituals may provide a veneer of civility.
 However, ultimately it is deeds rather than words that distinguish between civility and savagery.
 The truth is that America, for all of its Enlightenment-era rhetoric about human rights, equality, and so on is an extraordinarily violent nation.
 No doubt that at least some of the antecedents for our own violent history come from the Europeans, who during the early days of conquering the "New World" utilized torture and genocide to a great degree in their efforts to rid the Americas of its indigenous peoples (practices that were further refined as the US gained its independence from England).
 The dirty little secret (well, not so secret to those willing to look) was that all along many of our fellow citizens have had little problem with the use of extremely brutal violence against just about any group of people they deem unfit, whether within our own borders or on foreign soil.
 Torture?
 Look no further than the front lines of the civil rights struggle.
 Genocide?
 In addition to efforts to not only destroy the cultures as well as the lives of countless indigenous natives - efforts that were by and large successful - we can also look at America as the effective birthplace of the Eugenics movement.
 Lynchings are less popular nowadays perhaps, but it seems largely because such practices have been somewhat suppressed.

 When the smoke finally clears, and we can see past that dramatic day on 9/11 and put the threat of islamic fundamentalism into its proper perspective, I wonder if we'll be able to go back to our old ethical framework?
 I'm not so sure we will even want to.
 It's not that it changed us so much as it revealed us, I think.
 A society that can so easily discard it's legal and ethical taboos against cruelty and barbarism, is an unstable society to begin with.